 To find the item on the shelf, note which library it is in (location) and write down the entire call number.

 Also check the "current status" to make sure it is not checked out or on hold.

 Library Catalog search tips

-Find a Book in the UT Libraries
+Find a Book in the UT Libraries (video tutorial)

 What can I do with it?
 Search across most library content at once to find what we have on your topic.
 Less precise search good for discovering a broad range of items on your topic.

 How do I search?
 Just type in your search terms.
 To narrow your search by format, in the left hand column put a check in the box next to the Content Types you want (ex: book/ebook, DVD, etc.)

 How do I get the item?
 Use the call number to get it from the library, or, if it is an eBook, click the link to read it online.

 What can I do with it?
 Search the collections of more than 10,000 libraries worldwide.

 How do I search?
 Use the tabs to search just books, just DVDs or just CDs; or use the Advanced Search for more precision searching.